tomas5/glossary/networking.md

 The Web is a collection of linked hypertext documents.

+## IP address

+An Internet Protocol address (IP address) is a numerical label assigned to each device (e.g., computer, printer) participating in a computer network.

 ## Protocol

 Protocol usually refers to a set of rules that define an exact format for communication between systems For example the HTTP protocol defines the format for communication between web browsers and web servers.